Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 # Downhill Ski Game Jam

+## Part 1: Creating our Player Character
+### In the first part we are going to set up our environment as well as the character our player is going to control.

 ## Setting your background
 ### Set up your background to white for your snow
 - :tree: Add a ``||scene:set background color to ()||`` block from the ``||scene:Scene||`` category to your ``||loops:on start||`` container.